dgerabagi/aiascent-dev/prompt.md

 # Artifact A75: V2V Academy - Persona Image System Prompt
 # Date Created: C76
 # Author: AI Model & Curator
+# Updated on: C82 (Add resolution and aspect ratio constraints)

 - **Key/Value for A0:**
 - **Description:** The master system prompt defining the distinct visual aesthetics for the three learner personas of the V2V Academy, to be used for all image generation.